 We experienced the loss of many of our usual activities and opportunities for connection.
 We flocked to online points of connection to keep us in touch with our friends, colleagues and family members.
-We continued to learn about ourselves and grow in groups (like in my Food and Body Image Healing Group on Facebook!)
-So I think as crazy of a year that 2020 was, it certainly gave us some perspective on some of the positives of social media.
+So I think as wild of a year that 2020 was, it certainly gave us some perspective on some of the positives of social media.
 However we also know that social media has some undeniable downsides…

 Negatives of social media

 I think these negative aspects of social media actually get quite a bit of attention, but the question is: what are we doing about them?